MatteoGabriele/vue-analytics/docs/vuex.md

 ## Vuex and Google Analytics

-Google Analytics it is now supported also using the Vuex store, by installing the `analyticsMiddleware` plugin
+Google Analytics it is supported also using the Vuex store, by installing the `analyticsMiddleware` plugin

 ### Install